turingcompl33t/crafting-interpreters/notes/BytecodeVirtualMachine.md

 **Closures**

 The author points us to search for resources on "closure conversion" to research potential optimizations to apply when compiling closures.

+Do closures close over values or over variables?
+C++ is cool in the respect that it allows you to capture both by value and by reference, so it supports both forms of closure with a small syntactic modification.

+Essentially taking the implementation of closures from Lua interpreter.